TYJUN1201/AWS_DeepRacer_Student_League/README.md

 3. Provide feedback that the angle is inversely proportional to the reward (the smaller the angle, the larger the reward)

 *Due to the limited number of track waypoints from the environmental feedback, the **up_sample(track_waypoints, Y_times)** function can expand the list of track waypoints by Y times to be used in calculating the **intersection point** in **step 2**.

+# Radius_Target_Algorithm_2.0 (Advanced Algorithm BASED ON Radius_Target_Algorithm)
+1. Create **3** circleS with radius R1, R2, R3 centred on the agent and find the intersection points between the centre line of the track and the circles.
+2. Calculates the angle formed between the agent's front wheel and these intersection points.
+3. Defines the maximum angle of the agent's front wheels, accepts the angle that are less than or equal to the threshold angle.
+4. Provide feedback that the angle is inversely proportional to the reward (the smaller the angle, the larger the reward)

+*Due to the limited number of track waypoints from the environmental feedback, the **up_sample(track_waypoints, Y_times)** function can expand the list of track waypoints by Y times to be used in calculating the **intersection point** in **step 2**.